Skip to content

 Conclusion

-In Ayurveda, acne is more than a superficial skin problem — it reflects inner imbalance.
-By correcting diet, lifestyle, and doshas, and by using detoxification and herbal remedies, Ayurveda offers a safe, natural, long‑lasting solution for acne.
+In Ayurveda, acne is more than a superficial skin problem—it is a manifestation of inner imbalance.
+By correcting diet, lifestyle, and dosha disturbances, and with the help of detoxification and herbal remedies, Ayurveda offers a safe, natural, and long-lasting solution for acne.

 Prev post